ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### amp-story-interactive-quiz

-The amp-story-interactive-quiz element provides a guessing experience with 2-4 options, one of which is correct.
-The option selected gets highlighted with green if correct, and red if not; and the percentages are displayed on the options according to the percentages of votes.
+The `amp-story-interactive-quiz` element provides a guessing experience with 2-4 options, one of which is correct.
+It displays the voting percentages after the user makes a selection.
+The user selection is green if correct and red if incorrect.

-Can be paired up with amp-story-interactive-results to display a score based on the correctness of the answers to quizzes, but can be used independently as well.
-It is encouraged to add a prompt for extra context.
+Display different categories based on percentage of correct user answers by pairing `amp-story-interactive-quiz` with `amp-story-interactive-results`.
+Add a prompt for extra context.

 <amp-img src="https://github.com/mszylkowski/amphtml/raw/interactive_docs/extensions/amp-story-interactive/img/quiz-raw.png" layout="intrinsic" width="400" height="450">